root-project/root-ci-images/README.md

 These are used by a Jenkins pipeline that eventually runs `cmake /tmp/root/ -DCMAKE_INSTALL_PREFIX=/usr $OPTIONS`

-## install, build and run ROOT manually within an image
+## Install, build and run ROOT manually within an image
+To install ROOT, pull from the github repository and build it with cmake:
 ```sh
 # INSTALL
 cd /tmp/